+parent.
-Please use the list below to determine the items that every applicant must bring to the immigrant visa interview: A copy of your NVC interview letter (does not apply to Diversity Visa, fiancé(e), adoptive, or asylee/refugee applicants).

-Unexpired passport valid for six months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).

-Two (2) color photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
+Please use the list below to determine the items that every applicant must bring to the immigrant visa interview: A copy of your NVC interview letter or appointment confirmation letter Unexpired passport valid for six months beyond your intended date of entry to the United States and a photocopy of the biographic page (where your name and photo are located).
+Two (2) color passport-size photographs of each person applying for a visa (5 cm x 5 cm, or 2 inch x 2 inch).
 Please review our online photo requirements.

-Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv.

-Your original birth certificate, English translation, and a photocopy.
+Confirmation page from the Form DS-260 Application for an Immigrant Visa you submitted online at ceac.state.gov/iv .
+Registration of your passport delivery from https://ais.usvisa-info.com/en-kz/iv/users/sign_in Your original birth certificate, notarized English translation, and a photocopy.
 Medical examination results in a sealed envelope (if the physician gives you these results).

-Original or certified copies of birth certificates for all children of the principal applicant (even if he or she is not accompanying).

-Applicants who fall into any category listed in italics below should bring these additional documents:

-For family-based visa applications:

-The appropriate Form I-864 Af fidavit of Suppor for each financia l sponsor along with a p hotocopy of the spon ısor's IR transcript or mos st recent U.S. f federal income ta x return, and any relevant \ W-2s.
+Original birth certificates for spouse and all children of the principal applicant (even if he or she is not accompanying).
+Applicants who fall into any category listed in italics below should bring these additional documents: For family-based visa applications: The appropriate Form I-864 Affidavit of Support for each financial sponsor along with a photocopy of the sponsor's IRS transcript or most recent U.S. federal income tax return, and any relevant W-2s.
 Proof of your U.S. petitioner's status and domicile in the United States (photocopy of a U.S. passport, naturalization certificate, or lawful permanent resident card).

-Evidence of the relationship between the petitioner and visa applicant (such as photographs, letters, or emails).

-If you are married: Your original marriage certificate, English translation, and a photocopy.

-If you were previously married: Your original divorce or spouse's death certificate, English translation, and a photocopy.
+Evidence of the relationship between the petitioner and visa applicant: for parents of U.S. citizens - original birth certificate of the petitioner.
+If you are applying for a spouse or fiancé visa, bring evidence to demonstrate your relationship with the petitioner, such as photos, letters, emails and chat printouts, money transfer receipts, etc., from the beginning of your relationship to the present.
+If you are married: Your original marriage certificate, notarized English translation, and a photocopy.
+If you were previously married: Your original divorce or spouse's death certificate, notarized English translation, and a photocopy.
 If you are older than 16 years of age: The original police certificate from your country of current residence and countries of previous residence.
-If these three items are all true, you must bring a more recent police certificate to the interview:

-- 1. You are older than 16 years; - 2.
-You obtained a police certificate more than one year ago; and - 3.
-You still live in the country that issued the police certificate.
+If these three items are all true, you must bring a more recent police certificate to the interview: You are older than 16 years; You obtained a police certificate more than one year ago; and You still live in the country that issued the police certificate.

-Pre-Interview Checklist ☑

-If you have ever been convicted of a crime: Court and criminal records, English translation, and a photocopy.
-If you have served in any country's military: Military records, English translation, and a photocopy.
-If you are adopted: Adoption papers or custody documents, English translation, and a photocopy.
-If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent, English translation, and a photocopy along with divorce records for any previous marriages of either parent.

 For employment-based visa applications: Letter from your U.S. employer dated less than one month ago.
+If you have ever been convicted of a crime: Court and criminal records, notarized English translation, and a photocopy. ↓ Continued on next page ↓ notarized English translation, and a photocopy along with original divorce records for any previous marriages of either

+☐ If you are the petitioner's stepchild: The original marriage certificate of the petitioner and your biological parent,